 - An inter-ministerial approach may be required at national level – for example it may be the Ministry of Foreign Affairs, Ministry of Justice, Ministry for Culture, Ministry of Social Services, and/or the Ministry of Interior, or others in your country that will be responsible for this issue.

 What can GAROP members who are accredited the OEWG do?

 In addition to the national level engagement outlined above, those GAROP members who already have OEWG accreditation can also:

 Prepare early for your participation in New York

-- For those OEWG-accredited members who will be attending the eighth OEWG session in New York, there are a number of things that you can do now to prepare for the session itself.
-Be mindful that speaking time at the session may be quite limited and therefore any oral interventions by NGOs should be focused on the two specific areas of rights that have been identified.
+- For those OEWG-accredited members who will be attending the ninth OEWG session in New York, there are a number of things that you can do now to prepare for the session itself.
+Be mindful that speaking time at the session may be quite limited and therefore any oral interventions by NGOs should be focused on the specific areas of rights that have been identified.
 It is useful to start planning and researching these interventions in good time.

 - Concise statements (2-3 minutes) that add substantive content and bring valuable evidence from your national experience about the two areas of rights are much more likely to have an impact on the debate and the wider process.

 - Accredited organisations can also submit longer written documents, reports or studies, relevant to the specific items due to be discussed in advance of the next OEWG session and these will be shared on the official website.